Environmental Effects Monitoring

 Trinity’s Aquatic Environmental scientists are recognized as experts and have been involved in EEM since its initial development in the early 1990s and have completed numerous EEMs for the pulp and paper and mining industries.

 Trinity’s Aquatic Environmental scientists are recognized as experts in the delivery of Environmental Effects Monitoring (EEM) studies as required under the Canadian Fisheries Act for several types of industrial discharges.
-Our scientists have been involved in EEM since its initial development in the early 1990s and have completed numerous EEMs for the pulp and paper industry (under Canada’s Pulp and Paper Effluent Regulations promulgated in 1992) and for the mining Industry (under Canada’s Metal Mining Effluent Regulations promulgated in 2002).
+Our scientists have been involved in EEM since its initial development in the early 1990s and have completed numerous EEMs for the pulp and paper industry (under Canada’s Pulp and Paper Effluent Regulations promulgated in 1992) and for the mining industry (under Canada’s Metal Mining Effluent Regulations promulgated in 2002).

 How Else We Can Help